Eduardlr66795/span/README.md

 # OVERVIEW
-    Running the application is divided into two parts.
+    Running the application is divided into 2 parts.
     - Part 01: Building the application
     - Part 02: Running the application